CowerDawn/TiT-QG/README.md

 4. And finally launch: ./TiT-QG.sh

 What kind of license?
 WM-IT is licensed under GPL and is a fully GNU program.
-See COPYING.txt for the GNU GENERAL PUBLIC LICENSE

-WM-IT is completely made for GNU/Linux systems.
+TiT-QG is completely made for GNU/Linux systems.
 Mainly for Arch Linux and the like.
 For the program to work fully, it is recommended to open it in TTY.

-WM-IT stands for Window Manager For TTY.

 Creator: PigMan XrykoBu4